OscarLP1/OscarLP1/README.md

 ### Hi there 👋
-🌱 Python Developer
-I handle technologies as Django and Flask.
+🌱 Python Developer, I handle technologies as Django and Flask.

 <!--